-American History 2.
+American History 2 and 3.
 The study of American History has for its object to familiarize the student with the important facts and events of the history of our country, and to equip him with a clear outline of American History as a foundation for more advanced study or more intelligent reading.
-Collateral reading is carried on as far as time and opportuity make it possible.
+Collateral reading is carried on as far as time and opportunity make it possible.
 Text: Muzzey's American History.
 Thrice a week.

 Civics 2 and 3.
 A study is made of municipal, state, and national government.
-Text: James and Sanford, Government in State and Nation.
+Special attention is given to the government of Michigan.
+Text: Fiske's Civil Government in the United States.
 Twice a week.